 That said, it’s hard to find great resources on exactly how to plan a trip to go stargazing in Joshua Tree.
 Feeling that frustration, we set out on a trip in April 2018.
 Our goal was to go stargazing and shoot some night sky photos in the national park, then create the guide so other space enthusiasts could do the same.

-Here’s everything we learned about taking a stargazing trip to Joshua Tree National Park.
+Now, here’s everything you need to know about taking a stargazing trip to Joshua Tree National Park.

 How to Get to Joshua Tree National Park